 Nurse Practitioner Tracks

-The DNP program prepares nurse practitioners (NPs) who practice at the highest level of their education.
-Nurse Practitioner tracks include: Adult Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, and a post-master's option for nurse practitioners.
-Students join our program from various stages in their careers – including novice nurses, nurses who hold years of clinical experience, and master's-prepared nurse practitioners.
+Our DNP program offers three nurse practitioner tracks: Adult Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, and a post-master's option.
+Students join our program from various stages in their careers – they include novice nurses, nurses who hold years of clinical experience, and master's-prepared nurse practitioners.
 We also offer seamless progression into our DNP program for qualified undergraduate students.
-Tracks can be completed with two years of full-time study or up to five years of part-time study.
+Nurse practitioner tracks can be completed with two years of full-time study or up to five years of part-time study.

 DNP scholars explore evidence-based practice, quality improvement, and systems leadership as they build upon advanced competencies for complex nursing practice and research.
 Our faculty are recognized experts in their fields who challenge, mentor, and inspire students to meet –and often surpass– their career goals.
 Students' scholarly projects translate evidence into novel findings that advance the forefront of practice improvement.